xuzifan08/LendingClub/README.md

    Because the data size is only 1GB, I use PostgreSQL for storage.

    As the data volume is growing I will use distributed and columnar database like Redshift or Snowflake as a data warehouse for storage.
+(The project I did here: https://github.com/xuzifan08/Trending_of_Reddit/blob/master/src/spark/read_process.py) will provide reusable code)

+3. Airflow

-(The project I did [here](src/spark/read_process.py) will provide reusable code)
+   When the data is processed by spark on cloud-based services, I would consider to use Airflow to schedule spark job (The project I did here: https://github.com/xuzifan08/Trending_of_Reddit/blob/master/src/airflow/schedule.py will provide the reusable code)

-3. Use cases
+5. Use cases

    The 'mini' data warehouse can support data scientists to predict whether a customer will pay back loan on time or not.